wiris/html-integrations/demos/README.md

 Remember to close the demo so you can free the used port when you are done with the tests.

-## Updates

-- :tada: Examples for developers for ReactJS and Angular are now available.

-## Contact information
+## Troubleshooting

-support@wiris.com
+### 01. Build command not working on Windows for the HTML5+CKEditor5

+On windows, run the `npm run build-dev-windows` instead of `npm run build-dev`.

+### Technical Support

+If you have questions or need help integrating MathType, please contact us (support@wiris.com) instead of opening an issue.

 ## License

-Copyright © 2010-2020 [WIRIS](http://www.wiris.com).
+Copyright © 2010-2021 [WIRIS](http://www.wiris.com).
 Released under the [MIT License](../LICENSE).

 ## Privacy policy